akashdarak/Algorithms-and-Data-Structures/README.md

 Java codes for different types of data structures and basic algorithms.

 * Check if the given string is palindrome using Stack and Queue
+* Determine if a string has all unique characters